magnos-code/magnos/docs/source/index.rst

 =======================================

 **Magnos** is a Python library for calculating magnon bandstructures from exchange coupling interactions.
-It is designed to be intuitive and easy-to-use so that you can spend less time *calculating* bandstructures and more time *using* them to do interesting science.
+It is designed to be intuitive and easy to use so that you can spend less time *calculating* bandstructures and more time *using* them to do interesting science.

 Bandstructures in under 10 lines of code
 ----------------------------------------

-It should be extremely easy to take exchange coupling data from the literature and reproduce the magnon bandstructure.
-Using Magnos, the simple script below can be used to obtain the bandstructure of BCC iron in the primitive cell.
+It is straigthforwaed to take exchange coupling data from the literature and reproduce the corresponding magnon bandstructure.
+Using
+Within Magnos, the simple script below can be used to obtain the bandstructure of BCC iron.

 .. code-block::